Rangers

 Level 7: Cunning Mark

 When you cast Hunter's Mark and also whenever you are able to move the spell's mark to a new creature, you can put the mark on yourself instead.
-In subsequent turns until the spell ends you can move the mark off of yourself to another creature you can see within 90 feet as a Bonus Action.
-While you bear your own mark the normal function of the spell does not affect you, and you gain the following benefits:
+In subsequent turns you can move the mark off of yourself to another creature you can see within 90 feet as a Bonus Action.
+While you bear your own mark the normal function of the spell does not affect you, and you instead gain the following benefits:

 Divine Judgment.
-The Protection or Recuperation options of your Divine Judgment feature still function, if currently selected.
+The Purity and Recuperation options of your Divine Judgment feature still function, if currently selected.

 Gaze Sternly.
-You can use Wisdom for your Deception, Intimidation, Investigation, and Persuasion checks.
+You can add your Wisdom modifier to your Deception, Intimidation, Investigation, and Persuasion checks.

 Marked Intuition.
-You have Advantage on checks with the skill you chose for your Inquisitive feature.
-Additionally, when you roll initiative you can add your Wisdom modifier to your result (minimum 1).
+When you roll initiative you can add your Wisdom modifier to your result.

 Level 11: Improved Divine Judgment

-You can choose a different Divine Judgment option each time you move your Hunter's Mark to a different creature.
-The following effects are also now among your Divine Judgment options:
+You can now apply two of the Divine Judgment options you know when you cast Hunter's Mark.
+Additionally, the following effects are also now among your Divine Judgment options:

 Level 15: Stalwart